Bloody Hell — A Novel

 Old Draft, New Beginning

 Years later, when I left corporate life to write full-time, I combed through my folder of 100+ story ideas and rediscovered “Turning Mimi.”
-The bones were still there: a story about ambition, power, and the quiet cost of control.
+The bones were still there: a story about ambition, secrecy, and the illusion of control.

-So, once again, I wrote the story as a screenplay called Betting the Pharma to make sure it held together.
+As I did with Playing by the Book, I developed it first as a screenplay—titled Betting the Pharma—to make sure it held together.
 It did.

 Voice and Perspective